 Let’s not leave the other side of the field out here.
 It was a stellar year for Miami’s defense.
 Allowing less than a goal a game and of course the upside of Nesta’s system is the attacking fullbacks.
 What a season for Hunter Freeman, faultless down the right flank and always a danger creating chances in the final third.
 When called upon to fill in centrally he acquitted himself well.
 A real season of quality from the Texan.

-Mason and Rhett were solid in the centre of defence.
+Mason and Rhett were solid in the center of defence.
 Mason’s inclusion in the NASL team of the year was fully justified.
-Assured in possession and totally dominant defensively he is a key player for Miami and how he did not get called up for international duty with Canada this year is baffling.
+Trafford is a key player for Miami who is assured in possession and totally dominant defensively.
+How he did not get called up for international duty with Canada this year is baffling.
 It was a cruel twist of fate for him to miss his penalty in the shootout.
 Mason gets a pass.
 He’s already a Miami FC cult hero.

 And imagine if you are a striker for another NASL team.
 You finally get behind Miami’s defense and there’s Daniel Vega waiting for you.
 A superlative shot stopper, brave, completely in control of his penalty area and solid distribution skills to boot.
 He must give the outfield players so much confidence.